MelikaRad/CV_ImageColorization/README.md

-# CV_ImageColorization
+## Image Colorization

-colorizing gray scale images in python, using opencv and various framewroks and approaches
+Colorizing gray-scale images in python using OpenCV and various framewrok models and approaches.

-1. 1. using caffe framework models
+1. using caffe framework models
-2. ??
+2. ?
 ...